This website contains imagery which is only suitable for audiences 18+.

 What is a Dorsal Hump?

 A dorsal hump, also known as a nasal hump or a nasal dorsum hump, is a raised area of bone and/or cartilage along the bridge of the nose.
-This bump can vary in size and shape, ranging from a subtle curvature to a more pronounced protrusion.
-Dorsal humps can affect both men and women and are often a result of various factors, including genetics, trauma, and the natural ageing process.
+This bump can vary in size and shape, ranging from a slight curvature to a more pronounced protrusion.
+Dorsal humps can affect both men and women and are often a result of various factors, including genetics, trauma and the ageing process.

 Identifying a Dorsal Hump